Plumbing Service Cost Guide: What to Expect & How to Budget

 Fixture Installation

 Fixture installation costs vary significantly by type and complexity.
-A standard faucet replacement runs $150–$450 in labor, while a full toilet installation can reach $800 when you factor in the fixture, wax ring, and hardware.
-In high-cost markets like NYC, faucet repair alone can run $125–$350.
+A standard faucet replacement runs $150 to $450 in labor, while a full toilet installation typically lands between $300 and $800 when you factor in the fixture, wax ring, and hardware.
+In high-cost markets like NYC or San Francisco, faucet repair alone can run $200 to $500.

 Drain Cleaning

-Simple drain clogs at a single fixture typically cost $95–$350.
-If the main sewer line is involved, expect $300–$1,500 depending on method.
-Hydro-jetting — a high-pressure water cleaning method for severe blockages — generally costs more than standard snaking but is far more effective for grease and root intrusion.
-For chronic or mysterious clogs, a plumbing camera inspection ($125–$500) can pinpoint the source before you spend money on the wrong fix.
+Simple drain clogs at a single fixture typically cost $100 to $300 in 2026, with the national average around $242 for standard snaking.
+If the main sewer line is involved, expect $250 to $600 with good access via a cleanout.
+Hydro-jetting, a high-pressure water cleaning method for severe blockages, generally costs $300 to $900 nationally and is far more effective for grease and root intrusion.
+For chronic or mysterious clogs, a plumbing camera inspection ($150 to $400) can pinpoint the source before you spend money on the wrong fix.

 Emergency Plumbing

 Emergency services carry a heavy premium.
-Expect a call-out fee of $100–$300 on top of elevated hourly rates of $150–$350.
+Expect a dispatch fee of $150 to $350 on top of elevated hourly rates that typically run $150 to $400.
+Weeknight evening rates typically add a 1.5× multiplier, weekends run 1.5× to 2×, and holidays can push rates 2× to 3× above standard pricing.
 A burst pipe, severe sewer backup, or major water heater failure are the types of issues that often require emergency plumber services.
 The good news: knowing what to do before the plumber arrives can reduce damage and potentially lower your repair bill.
 Learn those steps in our plumbing emergency guide.

 Emergency Costs Add Up Fast